dlaliberte/bikeshed-intro/index.md

 ## Examples of Different Kinds of Specifications

-* If you are writing a brand new spec,
+* If you are writing a brand new spec, ...
 * If you are monkey patching an existing specifications, ...
-* Different kinds of things:
+* Standards for Different kinds of entities:
+  * HTTP header,
+  * HTML element,
+  * CSS,
-  * HTML element, http header, css selectors, descriptors, JS API,
+  * JS API,

 # Related Resources